All You Need To Know About Investing in Business Loans

 And #2: The project descriptions simply aren’t comprehensive; In fact, most of the time, the only thing attached to the descriptions is a report about the borrower from the business registry.

 Crowdestor is also known for their manual approach when it comes to evaluating the risk of their projects.
-The exact process isn’t known which makes it hard for the investor to do their own due diligence.
+You can look up individual credit reports for recently listed SME projects.

 Ready to get risky?
 Give it a go here!

-Learn more about this P2B platform in our Crowdestor review.
+Learn more about this P2B lending platform in our Crowdestor review.

 Investing in Real Estate Loans 🏠